- From Ancient Greeks

 - Medicalisation of food

-- Changing notion of food – reduced time spent eating & preparing.
+- Changing notion of food – reduced time spent eating & p

 Scientific Revolution 19th & 20th AD